openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

                              [--group-domain <group-domain>]
                              [--project-domain <project-domain>]
                              [--user-domain <user-domain>] [--inherited]
+                             [--role-domain <role-domain>]
                              <role>

-Adds a role to a user or group on a domain or project
+Adds a role assignment to a user or group on a domain or project

 **Positional arguments:**